Learning When the Concept Shifts: Confounding, Invariance, and Dimension Reduction: Introduction

 \subsection{A Structural Causal Model}

-Throughout the paper, we postulate a Structural Causal Model (SCM) for the unobserved confounding motivated by the idea of instrumental variables \citep{Pearl2009Book, StockTrebbi2003JEP}, with a crucial difference that these exogenous instruments are latent and unobserved in our model.
+Throughout the paper, we postulate a Structural Causal Model (SCM) for unobserved confounding inspired by the idea of instrumental variables \citep{StockTrebbi2003JEP, Pearl2009Book}.
+The crucial difference is that, in our model, these exogenous variables---resembling instruments---are latent and unobserved.

 \begin{definition}[Model] A pair of covariate and response, denoted as $(X, Y) \in \mathbb{R}^d \times \mathbb{R}$, are generated from mutually independent exogenous random variables $E \in \R^r, Z \in \R^k$ with $r, k \le d$ and $U \in \R, W \in \R^d$ via the following structural causal model,